excalidraw/svg-to-excalidraw/CONTRIBUTING.md

 ## I just have a question

-If the Readme file wasn't enough to answer your question, feel free to join the [Slack community][slack].
+If the Readme file wasn't enough to answer your question, feel free to join the [Excalidraw's Discord][discord] (ping Nicolas Goudry or BROCHINGTON there).

 **But, please, don't file an issue to ask a question.**